 Some snapshots of our data

-Stoop N. and Verpoorten M. (Forthcoming).
+Stoop N. and Verpoorten M. (2021).
 Would you fight?
 We asked aggrieved artisanal miners in Eastern Congo Journal of Conflict Resolution.
-PDF replication

 Kilosho B. J., Stoop N. and Verpoorten M. (2017).
 Defusing the social minefield of gold sites in Kamituga, South Kivu: from legal pluralism to the re-making of institutions?
-Resources policy 53: 356-368.
-PDF
+Resources policy53: 356-368.

 Stoop Nik, Kilosho Buraye Janvier, Verpoorten Marijke (2016) Relocation, reorientation, or confrontation?
 Insights from a representative survey among artisanal miners in Kamituga, South Kivu.
 Antwerpen, IOB, Institute of Development Policy and Management, University of Antwerp, 55 p

-We summarized our research findings for a broader audience in various policy briefs and blogs:
+We summarised our research findings for a broader audience through various policy briefs, blog posts and a video:

 - Conflict Minerals Legislation: Shooting at the Wrong Target … Again – Political Violence at a Glance